MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.3.0/troubleshooting.md

 Disable-AzContextAutosave
 ```

+## The connection for this site is not secure

+When your default browser is Microsoft Edge, you might encounter the following error when attempting
+to login to Azure interactively with `Connect-AzAccount`: "_The connection for this site is not
+secure._" To resolve this issue, visit [edge://net-internals/#hsts](edge://net-internals/#hsts) in
+Microsoft Edge.
+Add `localhost` under "_Delete domain security policy_" and click <kbd>Delete</kbd>.

 ## Service Principal IdentifierUri verified domain error

 Error: _Values of identifierUris property must use a verified domain of the organization or its